Are you looking for fun and easy decoupage ornaments to make for Christmas? These are so fun and sparkly – any age can try them!

 I know that right now many of you have little ones at home – they are out of school, it’s cold outside and they are bored.
 They might need some fun kids Christmas crafts!
 Kids love making Christmas ornaments!

 Good news – Mod Podge is here to help.
 Since many of you are also setting up trees this weekend, you can set your kids at a table with these fabric scrap Christmas ornaments and let them go to town.

 You know – adults actually love making these too.
-They are perfect for leftovers if you’re a seamstress, and you can make some pretty pleasing color combinations with your scraps Once you are done, slap them on the tree (okay, not so much slapping as placing).
+They are perfect for leftover fabric scraps if you’re a seamstress, and you can make some pretty pleasing color combinations with your scraps.
+Once you are done, slap them on the tree (okay, not so much slapping as placing).